In this post, we will show how simple it is to configure your Linux server to use credentials stored in the IronWifi Cloud RADIUS.

 #%PAM-1.0 auth required pam_sepermit.so auth sufficient pam_radius_auth.so auth include password-auth account required pam_nologin.so account include password-auth password include password-auth # pam_selinux.so close should be the first session rule session required pam_selinux.so close session required pam_loginuid.so # pam_selinux.so open should only be followed by sessions to be executed in the user context session required pam_selinux.so open env_params session optional pam_keyinit.so force revoke session include password-auth

-In Ubuntu we open up /etc/pam.d/sshd and add the pam_radius_auth.so line at the very top like below, in Ubuntu we also need to comment this line @include common-auth to look like this #@include common-auth, see below:
+In Ubuntu open up /etc/pam.d/sshd and add the pam_radius_auth.so line at the very top like below, in Ubuntu you also need to comment this line @include common-auth to look like this #@include common-auth, see below: